Download the faculty mentor handbook at this link:

 Program Overview

-The CUNY Baccalaureate for Unique and Interdisciplinary Studies, CUNY’s university-wide interdisciplinary, individualized degree program, is among the first “create your own major” programs, created in 1971.
+The CUNY Baccalaureate for Unique and Interdisciplinary Studies, CUNY’s university-wide interdisciplinary, individualized degree program, is among the first “create your own major” programs in the country, created in 1971.
 The “CUNY BA” seeks to:

 - Make excellent, meaningful, flexible, and innovative education accessible to CUNY students, allowing for intellectual exploration.